-Future development allowed within the Livestock 101 C-3 node would be subject to compliance with the County Code requirements for water quality and surface and groundwater quality, as well as General Plan policies, applicable state and federal regulations, and permitting requirements intended to protect water quality and surface and groundwater quality impacts.
+Future development allowed within the C-3 District nodes would be subject to compliance with the County Code requirements for water quality and surface and groundwater quality, as well as General Plan policies, applicable state and federal regulations, and permitting requirements intended to protect water quality and surface and groundwater quality impacts.
 Section 19.17.005 of the County Grading Ordinance prohibits grading within 50 feet of the top bank of a stream, creek, or river.
-General Plan Policy LU-1.2 promotes compact and clustered development resulting in a reduced construction footprint, thereby reducing short-term pollutant loads, and reduces the extent of impervious pavement and resultant storm water runoff volume and hydrocarbon pollution (General Plan EIR, p.13-20).
-Policy LU-1.6 restricts development on hillsides with a 30 percent or greater slope to prevent increased storm water runoff that could contaminate surface water (General Plan EIR, p.13-21).
-Policy LU- 1.8 requires site plans to identify environmentally sensitive areas to assist with designing development plans that avoid such areas as feasible, and thereby minimize impacts to these resources (General Plan EIR, p.13-21).
-Policy LU-1.10 requires that development avoid unsuitable sites and mitigate development on environmentally sensitive lands, thereby protecting water quality by prohibiting development on steep slopes (General Plan EIR, p.13-22).
+General Plan Policy LU-1.2 promotes compact and clustered development resulting in a reduced construction footprint, thereby reducing short-term pollutant loads, and reduces the extent of impervious pavement and resultant storm water runoff volume and hydrocarbon pollution (General Plan EIR p.
+13-20).
+Policy LU-1.6 restricts development on hillsides with a 30 percent or greater slope to prevent increased storm water runoff that could contaminate surface water (General Plan EIR p.
+13-21).
+Policy LU- 1.8 requires site plans to identify environmentally sensitive areas to assist with designing development plans that avoid such areas as feasible, and thereby minimize impacts to these resources (General Plan EIR p.
+13-21).
+Policy LU-1.10 requires that development avoid unsuitable sites and mitigate development on environmentally sensitive lands, thereby protecting water quality by prohibiting development on steep slopes (General Plan EIR p.
+13-22).
 Policy PFS-6.3 encourages natural storm water drainage systems to encourage groundwater recharge (General Plan EIR pp. 13-25).
-PFS-6.4 requires new site designs to focus on spreading and infiltrating storm water and incorporating natural watercourses when possible, thereby reducing the volume of runoff that leaves the site, minimizing storm water drainage concentrations (General Plan EIR, p.13-25).
-Policy PFS-6.7 requires compliance with State and Federal non-point source pollutant discharge requirements for the protection of water quality (General Plan EIR, p.
+PFS-6.4 requires new site designs to focus on spreading and infiltrating storm water and incorporating natural watercourses when possible, thereby reducing the volume of runoff that leaves the site, minimizing storm water drainage concentrations (General Plan EIR p.
+13-25).
+Policy PFS-6.7 requires compliance with State and Federal non-point source pollutant discharge requirements for the protection of water quality (General Plan EIR p.
 13-26).
-Policy PFS-6.8 requires drainage systems to be designed/maintained to minimize erosion and sedimentation to prevent impacts to water quality (General Plan EIR p.
-13-26).
-Policy NCR-4.7 requires implementation of Best Management Practices (BMPs) during construction and operation to reduce water quality impacts from runoff (General Plan EIR, p.13-28).
-Site and development specific CEQA review is speculative until the precise location of a development project, is known.
+Policy PFS-6.8 requires drainage systems to be designed/maintained to minimize erosion and sedimentation to prevent impacts to water quality (General Plan EIR pp. 13-25-13-26).
+Policy NCR-4.7 requires implementation of Best Management Practices (BMPs) during construction and operation to reduce water quality impacts from runoff (General Plan EIR p.
+13-28).
+Site and development specific CEQA review is speculative until the precise location of a development is known, particularly with respect to proximity to the San Benito River, Sargent Creek, and San Juan Canyon Creek.
 The proposed project would not result in any new or substantially more severe impacts than those already analyzed in the General Plan EIR.